 I received a consumer question from someone who had bought a white goods appliance and it had only lasted 4 years.
-It was an expensive hob, but my advice is relevant to any white goods appliance.
+It was an expensive hob, but this advice is relevant to any white goods appliance.

 The customer had purchased a NEFF induction hob 4 years ago for £820.
 He now found that 2 rings had gone faulty.
 A Neff engineer said that the cost of repair would be £600+ which rendered the appliance beyond economic repair.

 Does the customer have any rights?